CCBDA-UPC/Assignments-2025/Lab07.md

 This lab session focuses on three critical areas in modern software development: **Continuous Integration (CI)**, **Continuous Delivery (CD)**, **Observability**

+Download a new zip file of the web application code using the branch named `observability` [https://github.com/CCBDA-UPC/django-webapp/](https://github.com/CCBDA-UPC/django-webapp/tree/observability).
+It includes some code changes necessary for this lab session.
+The file `requirements.txt` is also updated.

 ### Continuous Integration (CI)

 **Continuous Integration (CI)** is a software development practice where code changes are frequently merged into a